-I've rated them at the end of each description for saliva thickening aspects, which is what happens when your first getting off on strong acid, MDMA, DMT, or psilocybe cubensis and your mouth feels electric and your saliva slows to an aching crawl and your teeth start to clench, your pupils dilate and the hairs on your neck rise.
-It's natural, and electric, and your mileage may vary and it's sometimes annoying which is why I sometimes avoid these sorts of films, even though they are the very foundation of this blog's raison d'etre!
+I've rated them at the end of each description for saliva-thickening aspects, i.e. that aftershock, pre-trip flashback tingle when your mouth feels electric and your saliva slows to an aching crawl and your teeth start to clench, your pupils dilate and the hairs on your neck rise.
+That flashback saliva thing is sometimes annoying, it brings a lot of emotional baggage (remembering the lost highs and peaks in a deep, painful imprint way it took me decades to get over) which is why I sometimes avoid these sorts of films, even though they are the very foundation of this blog's raison d'etre!

-Saliva thickening: 6.668
+Saliva thickening: 6.666

 Saliva thickening content: 10

 and the Shift of the Ages

 Dude!
 I remember this as being good, but man they do show a lot of the same stock footage of natural disasters over and over again, especially some shots of a fire bravely eating away the side of a building.
 I dig the use of the Terence McKenna timewave study, though, and the idea that 'inner time travel' will one day be the new back, if you get my weird meaning.
 Because it's made in 2009, they're a little more confident in their doomsaying than some of the more recent Mayan docs, and even so they realize that the future lies within, not without.
 It may take light years to get to the next galaxy but that's only if you need to lug your body.
 If you can go with just your mind it takes less than no time at all.
 In fact, time itself reverses so you get there before you left!

 Salvia thickening content - 3.9